 Among highlights are also works by Margaret Bourke-White, the first female staff photographer for LIFE magazine who captured countless iconic images of 20th-century life, conflict, and the politicians at its center; John Dominis, a photographer with an enviable ability to see and to capture anything; J.R.
 Eyerman, known for his dizzying versatility, talent and technical prowess; and Joe Rosenthal, who received Pulitzer Prize for his iconic World War II photograph Raising the Flag on Iwo Jima.

 It is impossible to think of any other magazine that had such an extraordinary impact as LIFE Magazine.
-LIFE has been the publication that has chronicled and provoked America’s passions, bringing the world home to readers in a way they had never seen or experienced before.
+LIFE has been one of the magazines that has chronicled and provoked America's passions, bringing the world home to readers in a way they had never seen or experienced before.
 It not only recorded history, but it was also a herald for the 21st century.
 Built around photographers, not editors, it launched careers of some of the greatest icons of the 20th century.

 Henry Luce's description of the magazine’s mission, written in 1936, resonates more than half a century later: